AI shouldn't avoid running animals over when at risk

 I would reject this ticket without even giving to much thought about it, because it makes no sense to make AI behave like that.

-Updated by ruebe over 3 years ago
+Updated by ruebe almost 4 years ago

 Well, you could attack this problem from the opposite direction: instead of having mad drivers killing poor animals, you could make animals more aware of driving vehicles, so that animals will flee earlier, away from the vehicle/road.

-Updated by kju almost 3 years ago
+Updated by kju about 3 years ago

 - Description updated (diff)